-- ◆Installation of electronic devices such as a mobile two-way radio, cassette tape player or compact disc player - ◆ Repairs on or near the front seat belt retractor assemblies - Modification of the suspension system - Modification of the front end structure - ◆ Attachment of a grille guard (bull bar, kangaroo bar, etc.), snowplow, winches or any other equipment to the front end - ◆ Repairs made on or near the front fenders, front end structure or console
+- ◆Installation of electronic devices such as a mobile two-way radio, cassette tape player or compact disc player - ◆ Repairs on or near the front seat belt pretensioner assemblies - Modification of the suspension system - ◆ Modification of the front end structure - ◆ Attachment of a grille guard (bull bar, kangaroo bar, etc.), snowplow, winches or any other equipment to the front end - ◆ Repairs made on or near the front fenders, front end structure or console

 This indicator comes on when the ignition key is turned to the "ON" position.
 It goes off after about 6 seconds.
-This means the front seat belt pretensioners are operating properly.
+This means the seat belt pretensioners are operating properly.

-This warning light system monitors the airbag sensor assembly, front airbag sensors, side and curtain shield airbag sensors, curtain shield airbag sensors, driver's seat position sensor, driver's seat belt buckle switch, front passenger occupant classification system and indicator light, front passenger's seat belt buckle switch, seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
-(For details, see "Service reminder indicators and warning buzzers" on page 107 in Section 1-6.)
+This warning light system monitors the airbag sensor assembly, front airbag sensors, side and curtain shield airbag sensors, curtain shield airbag sensors, driver's seat position sensor, driver's seat belt buckle switch, front passenger occupant classification system and indicator light, passenger airbag manual on-off switch, front passenger's seat belt buckle switch, front passenger's seat belt buckle switch, seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
+(For details, see "Service reminder indicators and warning buzzers" on page 147 in Section 1-6.)